MINISTRY OF PETROLEUM & NATURAL GAS

 given for:

-The year when the licensing authority receives the surrendered
+- The year when the licensing authority receives the surrendered licence, or

 -